Cymo melanodactylus: Biology

 Cymo melanodactylus is an obligate commensal of Acropora spp. corals.
 On the large table coral Acropora cytherea, there are usually just one or two of these crabs per head of coral.
 The crabs feed mostly on mucus secreted by the coral, but also consume zooplankton and suspended particles and nibble the living tissue, though the coral seems little harmed by this.
 In 2010 in the Chagos Archipelago, infestations of as many as 47 of these crabs were found on individual heads of coral and these corals exhibited dead and dying tissue.
-The crabs were in close proximity to the damaged tissues but it was unclear whether the crabs were the original cause of the damage or whether they had moved in to exploit the already dying tissues.
+The crabs were near the damaged tissues but it was unclear whether the crabs were the original cause of the damage or whether they had moved in to exploit the already dying tissues.
 A more recent study has shown that Cymo melanodactylus is attracted to acroporid corals suffering from white band disease and that the disease advances at a much slower rate when the crabs are present than it does when they are absent.

 In the Seychelles, this crab was found living on a different species of coral, Acropora formosa.
 A single coral head supported a mated pair, a single female and some juveniles.